 Each graduate student will be required to select a protein sequence for in-depth analysis using the tools and approaches discussed in the class.
-A written report (a digital copy submitted electronically) is required before the end of the semester.
+A written report (a digital copy submitted electronically) is required before April 20, 2020.
 Projects will be evaluated based on the logic of analysis, the tool selection and use, and the interpretation of the results.